LibinZhu/zhm1995.github.io/index.md

 ### Markdown

 I am currently a Ph.D. candidate in Computer Science and Engineering at University of California, San Diego.
-I am luckily adiviced by Dr.Mikhail Belkin.
+I am luckily adiviced by Dr. Mikhail Belkin.

 # Header 1
 ## Header 2